-Aotearoa is a bicultural nation and our learning communities are becoming much more diverse and multicultural.
-This online programme will explore how our learning communities might better reflect our bicultural heritage and give mana to Te Tiriti o Waitangi.
-We will also share ways in which our pedagogy and practice work in future focused learning communities, as well as how our relationships with students, whānau and iwi/hapū can support the engagement and achievement of all students.
+Aotearoa is a bicultural nation, with learning communities that are becoming more diverse and multicultural.
+This online programme will explore how to better reflect our bicultural heritage and give mana to Te Tiriti o Waitangi in your teaching, as well as how relationships with students, whānau and iwi/hapū can support the engagement and achievement of all students.

-By the end of this online programme, participants will be able to:
+By the end of this online programme, you will be able to:

 - evaluate your current culturally responsive practices and pedagogy

-- explore and implement practical ways in which your learning community might better reflect the bicultural heritage of Aotearoa
+- implement practical ways in which your learning community might better reflect the bicultural heritage of Aotearoa

 - empower ākonga Māori to achieve educational success ‘as Māori’

 - meaningfully engage and create partnerships with ākonga, whānau, iwi/hapū and the wider community

-- implement strategies into practice that will give mana to the Treaty of Waitangi
+- implement strategies into practice that will give mana to Te Tiriti o Waitangi

 - integrate more culturally responsive practices.

 Who is this for?

-This online programme is for leaders and educators in English-medium learning communities who are seeking to improve their bicultural and culturally responsive practices, give mana to Te Tiriti o Waitangi and better engage with students, whānau and iwi/hapū.
+This online programme is for leaders and educators in English-medium learning communities who are seeking to improve their bicultural and culturally responsive practices, give mana to Te Tiriti o Waitangi and increase engagement with students, whānau and iwi/hapū.

 20 week online programme divided into five modules (four weeks per module):